shoppad/takehome-test/README.md

-# Takehome Test (Full-Stack)
+# Takehome Test (Software Engineer)

 ## Overview

-This is a takehome test for candidates applying for a full-stack developer position at ShopPad.
+This is a takehome test for candidates applying for a software engineer position at ShopPad.
 It contains two sections: "Backend" and "Frontend", which together include a series of tests involving HTML, CSS, JavaScript, and PHP.